Nem3sisX/piedpiper-socialspace/README.md

 ### Prerequisites
 - All Libraries to run The model.
-- Runs on Basic CPU's as well
+- Runs on Basic CPUs as well
 - CrossPlatform Support for both IOS and Android,